fzbio/scGSLoop/README.md

 ---

+ScGSLoop accepts `.scool` files as input.
+If this format sounds unfamiliar to you, kindly check out [Cooler](https://github.com/open2c/cooler)'s [document](https://cooler.readthedocs.io/en/latest/quickstart.html) for detailed descriptions.

+The user needs to prepare their data of two resolutions: 10 kb and 100 kb.
+If you only have the resolution of 10 kb, you can simply coarsen it using [cooler coarsen](https://cooler.readthedocs.io/en/latest/cli.html#cooler-coarsen).

 To use scGSLoop to predict loops, the user only needs to modify the fields in `configs.py`.
 The meanings of the fields in `configs.py` are listed below:

 ``` text